Skip to content

 Borgarfjörður eystri is home to this beloved music festival, a hit with Icelanders who head east for a night of great music and a real country-town gathering.
 During the week leading up to the festival, there’s a concert series at the town’s community center and bar, Fjarðarborg.

-Neskaupstaður’s family festival Neistaflug (the name translates as ‘Flying Sparks’) throws a party over the August long weekend and everyone is welcome, especially for its 30th birthday in 2024.
+Neskaupstaður’s family festival Neistaflug (the name translates as ‘Flying Sparks’) throws a party over the August long weekend and everyone is welcome.
 Music plays a big role, naturally.

 Concerts aplenty